 You can find in-depth information about the spatializer effect in the FMOD documentation.
 I will list the most important features here:

 - Envelopment: Envelopment determines the extent of the event at any distance from the listener.
-The Auto mode sets the minimum expansion to 0 degrees and sets the Sound Size to twice the Min-Distance property of the Spatializer.
+The Auto mode sets the minimum expansion to 0 degrees and sets the Sound Size to twice the Min-Distance property of the Event.

 - The User mode allows us to manually set the sound size and minimum expansion of the Spatializer, and the Off Mode disables the sound size and minimum expansion.